2026 Commencement

 Commencement Regalia

-Academic regalia are the traditional dress for degree candidates participating in college, school and department convocations, as well as the university-wide commencement ceremony.
+Academic regalia is the traditional attire for degree candidates participating in college, school and department convocations, as well as the university-wide commencement ceremony.

 Contact Us